YangMechanicsGroupUTAustin/.github/profile/README.md

 ## 📫 Welcome to reach out!
 - If you want to work with us, check out [our research group website](https://sites.utexas.edu/yang/)!
-- Feel free to [reach out](mailto:jin.yang@austin.utexas.edu) to me if you have any cool ideas!
+- Feel free to [reach out](mailto:jin.yang@austin.utexas.edu) to us if you have any cool ideas!

 <!--